Table of Contents

-How High Can Chickens Fly?
+How High and How Far Can Chickens Fly?

 That’s about outstanding chickens; you can expect your home run-of-the-mill backyard chickens to normally fly for forty or fifty feet.